gonodono/hex-grid/README.md

 width="50%" />
 </p>

-The `ScaleToFit` option will cause the hexagons to be stretched or shrunk irregularly in most cases, but it's hardly noticeable at small scales, so it's handy to fill out grids that just need a tiny adjustment, or if regular hexagons aren't a strict requirement anyway.
+The `ScaleToFit` option will cause the hexagons to be stretched or shrunk irregularly in most cases, but it's hardly noticeable at small scales, so it's handy to fill out grids that only need a tiny adjustment, or if regular hexagons aren't a strict requirement anyway.

 ### HexOrientation